aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 Aspose.Words enables you to merge the output split document with another document to form a new document.
 This can be called document merging.

-The following code example shows how to merge a split document with another document:
+The following code example demonstrates how to merge a split document with another document:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-SplitDocument-MergeSplitDocuments.cs" >}}